 Well, do you want to break such limits?
 If yes, go on reading.

-How to Break Hard Drive Size Limit in Windows 10/8/7
+How to Break Maximum Hard Drive Size Limit in Windows 10/8/7

-If you want to use all space of the disk larger than 2TB, you need to initialize it to GPT or convert it to GPT (when data have been saved).
-To create FAT32 partition larger than 32GB or increase NTFS partition cluster size, you need to employ third party program.
+If you want to let Windows 10 support for hard disks that are larger than 2TB so as to use all disk space, you need to initialize one hard drive to GPT or convert it to GPT (when data have been saved).
+To create FAT32 partition larger than 32GB or increase NTFS partition cluster size, you need to employ third-party program.
 To create more than 4 primary partitions, you can convert MBR to GPT or set one of primary partitions as logical.

 Once the disk is converted to GPT, you can use all hard disk space, not limited to 2TB.

-Obviously, using Disk Management is not a wise choice to break the 2TB limit when data have been saved, and third-party partitioning tool is better.
+Obviously, using Disk Management is not a wise choice to break 2TB hard disk limit when data have been saved, and third-party partitioning tool is better.

 In addition, many people need to increase cluster size of NTFS partition so as to enlarge the partition.
 But disappointingly, they have to suffer data loss if they employ Windows Format Utility.

-But fortunately, using MiniTool Partition Wizard, you can create a 2TB or even larger FAT32 partition, or convert large NTFS partition to FAT32 without losing data.
+But fortunately, using best partition manager – MiniTool Partition Wizard, you can create a 2TB FAT32 partition, or convert large NTFS partition to FAT32 without losing data.
 Moreover, it is able to increase cluster size without data loss, too.

 Please download and install the program to your computer.